220321-NET/P2-ConnectFour/README.md

 The user should be able to sign up and login

-The user should be able to access settings (color changes, individual win percentage).
+The user should be able to access settings their profile page (Gravatar).

 The user should be able view other player profile.